Kontorhausviertel Hamburg Walk

-Only a few people still live in the Kontorhausviertel.
+Still only a few people live in the Kontorhausviertel.
 But it seems very lively.
-Few areas in the city centre have so many individual stores and gastronomic offerings.
+Few quarters in the city center have so many individual stores and gastronomic offerings.
 Small, owner-operated stores, some with a long tradition, invite you to stroll around and discover unusual souvenirs.
-A cap from the place where Helmut Schmidt used to buy his headgear, or would you prefer a tea from one of Hamburg’s oldest speciality stores?
-On the Burchardplatz a beautiful weekly market is held on Tuesdays and Thursdays, and you can find one or the other culinary souvenir from local vendors here.
+A cap from the place where Helmut Schmidt used to buy his headgear, or would you prefer a tea from one of Hamburg’s oldest specialty stores?
+On the Burchardplatz a beautiful weekly market takes place on Tuesdays and Thursdays, also here you can find one or the other culinary souvenir from local vendors.

 Eating and drinking – something for everyone

-For those who would like to eat something, a wide variety of inexpensive ways to satisfy hunger are to be found on the market, but also elsewhere, especially during the day,.
+Who would rather eat something, will find on the market, but also elsewhere, especially during the day, a wide variety of inexpensive ways to satisfy his hunger.
 From home-style Hamburg cuisine to authentic pasta to the hip Kurdish-Turkish restaurant, everything is there.
 And a coffee roastery can be found as well as the cocktail bar to ring in the evening.

 It’s no secret that there are many beautiful staircases in the Kontorhaus district.
-If you want to look at them, you should always remember that these are not museums, but offices and builldings where people go about their work.
-If a tour is allowed, visitors should take care not to disturb the running of the business.
+If you want to look at them, you should always remember that these are not museums, but houses where people go about their work.
+If a tour is tolerated, one should be careful as a visitor not to disturb the operation.

-In addition to the very well-known flagships of the Kontorhausviertel, such as the Chilehaus, the Sprinkenhof or the Messberghof, there are numerous smaller buildings that deserve a closer look inside or outside.
+In addition to the very well-known flagships of the Kontorhausviertel, such as the Chilehaus, the Sprinkenhof or the Messberghof, there are numerous smaller houses that deserve a closer look inside or outside.

 Wikingerhof (Viking House) (Schopenstehl 22)

-Here it is best to have a look at the stairwell and discover unusual, very beautiful wood panelling with numerous decorative elements.
+Here it is best to look into the stairwell and discover an unusual, very beautiful wood paneling with numerous decorative elements.

 Afrikahaus (Große Reichenstr.
 27)

 The figures in front of the house and in the courtyard testify to the history of the Woermann company and the German colonial period.
-Those who are interested in the history of the building should go to the right staircase, where pictures from earlier times and building plans hang .
+Who is interested in the building history of the house, go to the right staircase, there hang pictures from earlier times and building plans.